Common Truck Driver Errors Causing Whittier Truck Accidents

 In the largest study ever undertaken of truck accident causes, the Large Truck Crash Causation Study sampled 963 crashes involving 1,123 large trucks (tractors pulling semi-trailers and trucks carrying hazardous materials) and 959 motor vehicles.
 This sample was drawn from a pool of 120,000 fatal and injury-causing truck accidents occurring over a single 33-month period.
 The study found that truck driver error was a critical reason causing the accident in 87% of total crashes.
-Read on to learn more about common truck driver errors most likely to result in serious personal injury crashes, and contact the truck accident attorneys at Hanning & Sacchetto if you have been injured in a truck accident in Whittier or surrounding areas.
+Read on to learn more about common truck driver errors most likely to result in serious personal injury crashes, and contact the truck accident attorneys at Hanning & Sacchetto, LLP, if you have been injured in a truck accident in Whittier or surrounding areas.

 Common types of Truck Crashes